Salvatore Inzerillo: Killed in the Second Mafia War

 Salvatore Inzerillo ordered the killing of prosecuting judge Gaetano Costa who signed the 53 arrest warrants against the Spatola-Inzerillo-Gambino clan and their heroin-trafficking network in May 1980.
-Costa was murdered on August 6, 1980.
+Costa was murdered on 6 August 1980 by a gunman who escaped on a motorcycle driven by an accomplice.
 Inzerillo acted without asking permission from the Mafia Commission to prove he could commit a murder in rival territory (that of Giuseppe Calò) just as the Corleonesi.

-On 11 May 1981, Inzerillo was gunned down in Palermo as he strolled towards his recently acquired bullet-proof car after leaving the house of his mistress.
-He was rendered almost unrecognizable by a hail of bullets from a machine gun.
-The firearm used was an AK-47, the same gun that killed Bontade the previous month.
-The deaths of these two powerful mafiosi kick-started the Second Mafia War that lasted almost two-years and saw hundreds of mafiosi killed as Totò Riina and the Corleonesi decimated their rivals in order to take over Cosa Nostra by sheer brute force.
+On 11 May 1981, Inzerillo was shot to death after leaving his mistress' house in Palermo.
+When he was about to get into his armoured Alfa Romeo Alfetta, from a parked Renault van (that was stolen the night before) driven by Giuseppe Marchese, Giuseppe Greco, Antonino Madonia and Giuseppe Giacomo Gambino (who was armed with an automatic Shotgun) opened fire through the windshield, killing him in a hail of bullets.
+For the murder the hitmen used an automatic Shotgun and two AK-47 rifles, the same type of assault rifle that was used the evening before to shoot at the windows of a jewellery store in Palermo, to test the penetration power against the armoured glass of the shop, at the time the Kalashnikov wasn't commonly used among criminals and it was difficult to obtain from common arms smugglers.
+It was used three weeks before by Giuseppe Greco to murder Stefano Bontade.
+The deaths of these two bosses started the Second Mafia War that lasted three years and saw hundreds of mafiosi killed as Toto Riina and the Corleonesi decimated their rivals in order to take over Cosa Nostra by sheer brute force.

-It is believed Inzerillo was murdered by Pino Greco, one of Riina's most lethal hitmen.
-At Inzerillo's funeral, his teenage son Giuseppe vowed to avenge his father, and not long afterwards the boy was kidnapped, tortured and killed.
-A number of informants, including Tommaso Buscetta, said that it was Pino Greco who abducted the youth and shot him through the head, but first hacked his arm off, symbolically removing the arm the youngster had vowed to shoot Riina with.
+At Inzerillo's funeral, his teenage son Giuseppe vowed to avenge his father, and not long after, most probably in June 1981, the boy was kidnapped, tortured and killed.
+A number of informants, including Tommaso Buscetta, said that it was Giuseppe Greco who abducted the youth and shot him through the head, after he hacked his arm off with a machete symbolically removing the arm the youngster had vowed to shoot Riina with.

-Santo Inzerillo, the brother of Salvatore, was strangled on 26 May 1981, when he came to a meeting to ask clarifications about the killing of his relatives.
-One of the other brothers, Pietro Inzerillo subsequently turned up murdered in New Jersey, also in 1981.
+Santo Inzerillo, the brother of Salvatore, was strangled on 26 May 1981, when he came to a meeting to ask for clarifications about the killing of his relatives.
+One of the other brothers, Pietro Inzerillo subsequently turned up murdered in New Jersey, in January 1982.